PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

       (i.e. so-called zero-dim arrays are not supported).

-If the above conditions are verified, one-dimensional data is converted into a two-dimensional array, by considering all data as multiple multiple samples with a single feature.
+If the above conditions are verified, one-dimensional data is converted into a two-dimensional array, by considering all data as multiple samples with a single feature.
 Otherwise all datatypes that fulfill these conditions can serve as a samples container inside a dataset.
 However, some useful functionality provided by a dataset might add additional requirements, and